Recycling Proof Patterns in Coq: Case Studies: User Scenario 3. A Team-Based Development

 Using this methodology, we have proven the correctness of several programs related to arithmetic (multiplication of natural numbers, exponentiation of natural numbers, and so on); see \cite{HK12}.
 The proof of each theorem was done independently from others to model a distributed proof development.

 Therefore, we simulate the following scenario.
 Suppose a new developer tackles for the first time the proof of Theorem~\ref{lem:factorial}, and he knows the general methodology to prove it and has access to the library of programs previously proven by other users.
-In this situation the different notation employed by different users obscures some common features.
+In this situation the different notations employed by different users obscure some common features.
 ML4PG would be a good alternative to the manual search for proof patterns.

-Let us focus on the first step of the methodology -- that is, the proof of the equivalence between the specification of the factorial function (which is already defined in SSReflect using the function \lstinline?factorial? having the notation \lstinline?n`!? for \lstinline?factorial n?) and the algorithm, see Table~\ref{tab:jvmproofs}.
+Let us focus on the first step of the methodology -- that is, the proof of the equivalence between the specification of the factorial function (which is already defined in SSReflect using the function \lstinline?factorial? having the notation \lstinline?n`!? for \lstinline?factorial n?) and the algorithm, see Figure~\ref{automaton-jvm1}.
 The Java factorial function is an iterative function; and the algorithm is written in Coq as a tail recursive function, see the right side of Figure~\ref{fig:factorial_bytecode}.
 In the available SJVM libraries, all the tail recursive functions are defined using an auxiliary function, called the \emph{helper}, and a wrapper for such a function.
 Discovering this fact is the first challenge for ML4PG.
-Suppose the new team member has stopped after one proof-step of trying to prove the lemma \texttt{fn\_fact\_is\_theta} in a naive way, without a helper function; see Table~\ref{tab:jvmproofs}.
+Suppose the new team member has stopped after one proof-step of trying to prove the lemma \texttt{fn\_fact\_is\_theta} in a naive way, without a helper function; see Figure~\ref{automaton-jvm1}.
 He cannot proceed, and calls ML4PG for a hint.
-The suggestions provided by ML4PG in this case are the proofs of step $(1)$ for three iterative programs: the multiplication, the exponentiation and the power of natural numbers; see e.g. Lemma \texttt{fn\_expt\_is\_theta} in Table~\ref{tab:jvmproofs}.
-It is easy to notice that all of them use an auxiliary lemma (like \texttt{helper\_expt\_is\_theta}), and thus follow the same proof strategy:
+The suggestions provided by ML4PG in this case are the proofs of step $(1)$ for three iterative programs: the multiplication, the exponentiation and the power of natural numbers.
+In addition, ML4PG produces the automaton-shape representation of Figure~\ref{automaton-jvm1} showing the trace of the four proofs and the correlated features that determined the pattern.
+From the proofs of those lemmas, and the information in the automaton, it is easy to notice that all of them use an auxiliary lemma (like \texttt{helper\_expt\_is\_theta}), and thus follow the same proof strategy:

 \begin{PS} \emph{Prove an auxiliary lemma about the helper considering the most general case.
 For example, if the helper function is defined with formal parameters $n$, $m$, and $a$, and the wrapper calls the helper initializing $a$ at $0$, the helper theorem must be about \lstinline?(helper n m a)?, not just about the special case \lstinline?(helper n m 0)?.
 Subsequently, instantiate the lemma for the concrete case.}